yifanzhang17/yifanzhang17.github.io/_pages/about.md

 ---
 permalink: /
-title: ""
+title: "About me"
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
 Hello!
 I'm Yifan Zhang.
 I received my master’s in Biostatistics from Johns Hopkins Bloomberg School of Public Health in 2020.
-I currently work as a Research Associate at the Johns Hopkins Biostatistics Center.
+I currently work as a Research Associate at the [Johns Hopkins Biostatistics Center](https://www.jhsph.edu/research/centers-and-institutes/johns-hopkins-biostatistics-center/).